1teaspoongrated lemon zestpreferably from an organic lemon

 Marinate the chicken legs for a minimum of a few hours, and preferably overnight.
 Rub the meat thoroughly with salt and harissa paste, also under the skin.
 Place the meat in an oven proof casserole dish, cover it with a plastic foil, put in the fridge, leave to marinate.

-Preheat the oven to 180 °C / 350 F / Gas Mark 4, no fan.
+Preheat the oven to 180 °C / 350 F / Gas Mark 4, no fan (if you have a convection oven reduce the temperature by about 20°).
 Remove the chicken from the refrigerator.

 When the oven is ready, pour about a ½ cup of water into the dish (you should have about 1/2-inch / 1 cm water in the baking dish), cover the dish with a lid or seal tightly with aluminum foil, put in the oven, bake for 45 minutes.